Sailor Uranus: Profile

 Although her relationship with Michiru Kaioh, or Sailor Neptune, is not implicitly sexual until later in the series, their romantic situation is referred to early on and generally understood by most of the metaseries' characters fairly quickly.
 It is sometimes a source of good-natured humor, particularly because few of the other Guardians have serious romantic prospects in comparison and because the otherwise bold Haruka finds it impolite to discuss romantic matters in public.
 In the anime, however, the physical aspects of their relationship are limited to handholding, flirting, and sometimes even humorous implications, but generally remains circumspect.

 She complicates the perception of her gender by appearing as a "Tuxedo Mask" instead of a Sailor Guardian in her first appearance.
 This form is never mentioned again.
 In her civilian form, she also wears the male Mugen Academy uniform.
-In Sailor Moon Crystal, the most recent anime version for the franchise, Sailor Neptune remarks that Sailor Uranus is both male and female.
+In Sailor Moon Crystal, Sailor Neptune remarks that Sailor Uranus is both male and female.
 As for pronouns, the characters often refer to Haruka as "her" in the English translation however, after Hotaru reawakens as Sailor Saturn in Episode 2 of Pretty Guardian Sailor Moon Eternal she refers to Haruka as ‘Daddy Haruka’.

 Besides her relationship with Michiru, Haruka is also close friends with Setsuna Meioh, because the three of them work closely together.
 Following the destruction of the Death Busters and the rebirth of Sailor Saturn as an infant, they vow to be her family and care for her.
 Later story arcs show that the four live together happily for some time.
 Nothing about Haruka's family life is ever discussed, although she and Michiru appear noticeably wealthy by unknown means.
 In the manga, Haruka says that she and Michiru have "wealthy patrons".

 The anime and manga versions of the character are reasonably interchangeable, although her standoffishness is more pronounced in the anime.
 Like Michiru, Haruka is sometimes considered an antihero.